haroules/jenkins-docker-cloud-tls/README.md

 - OpenSSL installed (needed for certificate and CA operations)
 - Curl installed
 - Wget installed
+- jq installed (needed to parse and query json responses)
 - Firefox or Chrome browser and understanding of how to import a CA into them. (examples in the links section)
 - fqdn properly set for the host, and host resolvable by ip other than localhost